 ALA.
 EPA.
 DHA.
 What do these acronyms have in common?
 They’re types of Omega-3 fatty acids.
-But what do Omega-3s do, and why does the type of Omega in your vitamins matter, anyway?
+But what do Omega-3s do, and why does the type of Omega in your multivitamins matter, anyway?

 Mega Omegas: What They Do for You

-To answer the first question, Omega-3 fatty acids help support your heart health, brain health, as well as prenatal development in pregnant women.
-They’re also an essential component of your cell membranes.
-So… clearly they’re not important and you don’t need worry about getting enough of them, right?
-Think again: It’s crucial that you get enough Omega-3s from food and vitamin intake, because your body can’t efficiently synthesize them on its own.
+To answer the first question, Omega-3 fatty acids help support your heart health and brain health.
+They’re also an essential component of cell membranes.
+Needless to say, it’s crucial that you get enough Omega-3s from food and supplement intake, because your body can’t efficiently synthesize them on its own.*

 Types of Omega-3s: Not All Fatty Acids are Created Equal

 EPA and DHA Omega-3 fatty acids are commonly found in shellfish, salmon, and tuna.
-Vegetarian sources are found in some foods like flaxseed, soybean, and canola—but they’re only rich in ALA , which doesn’t have as many health benefits as EPA or DHA (the Omega with the most proof of benefits).
-Your body can only convert a very small percentage (about 5%) of ALA to DHA and EPA, which is why most vitamins tout fish oil as the ideal source of Omega-3’s.
-Not exactly veg-friendly, and—considering that many Omega-3 fish oil products can be rancid by the time of purchase—only slightly nauseating.
+Vegetarian sources are found in some foods like flaxseed, soybean, and canola, but they tend to primarily contain ALA.
+Your body can only convert a very small percentage (about 5%) of ALA to DHA and EPA, which is why many dietary supplements tout fish oil as an ideal source of Omega-3’s.
+Not exactly veg-friendly.*